serg9/Convert-csv/README.md

 # Convert-csv
-Python file which generate new column to table
+Python file which generate new columns inside table.
+We take one table and generate new table with new data.